-Money makes for a great gift, especially for those people who are difficult to shop for.
-However, giving cash as a gift can feel a little... well... unthoughtful or lazy.
-That's why we wanted to give you some creative ideas to help make giving money a lot more exciting.
+If your gift list is ripe with people who are difficult to shop for, money offers a range of last-minute gift ideas from gift cards to eGifts to just plain cash.
+Who isn't excited to receive a little extra spending money?
+However, giving cash as a gift can feel a little..., well..., unthoughtful or lazy.
+That's why we wanted to give you some creative ideas to help make giving money as a gift a lot more exciting.

 There is always "that gift."
-The one that makes you pause and wonder "Why would they get me this?
+The one that makes you pause and wonder, "Why would they get me this?
 Do they even know me?"
-This gift might look pretty crappy on the surface, but we're bettering that whoever gets it is going to like it.
-Also, this is incredibly fun at a white elephant.
+Insert a big bill inside the center cardboard roll of bath tissue and it really will be worth hoarding.
+We're betting that whoever gets it is going to like it once they realize what's hidden inside the center of the roll.
+Tip: this is incredibly fun at a white elephant event.

 You know those classic fire extinguisher containers that read "break in case of an emergency?"
 Well, is there any more emergency more dire than running out of cash?
-Okay, maybe there are plenty, but dressing up your cash in this frame is a funny way to spice up a gift.
+Okay, maybe there are plenty, but dressing up your cash in a frame is a funny way to spice up a gift.
 If you're looking for a way to personalize it, why not specify the emergency?
-For example, if the recipient is a pizza fan, try saying "Break in case of a pizza emergency."
+For example, if the recipient is a pizza fan, try printing a background to remind them to, "Break in case of a pizza emergency."